Torre del Bierzo rail disaster: Overview

 The fire burned for two days, delaying any rescue effort and making the identification of most of the victims impossible.

 Strict censorship under the regime of General Franco in the wake of the Spanish Civil War meant that the accident received little publicity at the time, and the official RENFE file on the disaster was lost.
-Many people travelled without tickets so it was difficult to estimate the true number of passengers aboard, but survivors state that the train was packed, many travelling to the Christmas fair in Bembibre.
+Many people travelled without tickets so it was difficult to estimate the true number of passengers aboard, but survivors stated that the train was full, many travelling to the Christmas fair in Bembibre.
 It was only many years later that the scale of the accident was revealed; the actual death toll remains disputed.
 A recent and very detailed book on the disaster amounts the death toll to no more than 100.

 Tunnel No. 20, the scene of the accident, was closed in 1985 due to geological problems.

 A film about the accident entitled Tunnel number 20 won a Goya Award in 2002 for best short documentary film.

-In 2019, the Spanish TV station RTVE produced a documentary called "El tren de los desaparecidos", with witnesses and relatives of the victims.
+In 2019, the Spanish TV station RTVE produced a documentary called "El tren de los desaparecidos" ("The Train of the Disappeared"), with witnesses and relatives of the victims.
 The Guinness Book of Rail Facts and Feats, published in 1971 by John Marshall, claims it is the third worst railway disaster with 500-800 killed.
 Studies indicate that neither documentation nor estimates are correct, and historian Vicente Fernandez indicates 101 mortal victims and 116 wounded.
-Also in the documentary, it is stated the train designated as RENFE 151-3101 located at the Catalonia Museum is actually the "Santa-Fe" Norte 5100 that was in the locomotive train wreck.
+Also in the documentary, it is stated the train designated as RENFE 151-3101 located at the Catalonia Museum is actually the "Santa-Fe" Norte 5100 that was the locomotive involved in the train wreck.